Shob3r/CppShowcase/README.md

 Windows 7 or later

-Visual Studio 2022 with the C++ workload
+Visual Studio 2022 with the "C++ for desktop development" workload

 libgit2 and libcurl installed with vcpkg (optional)